Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

-After having obtained the predictive densities of $y_{t+h}$ for the different dimensionality reduction techniques and model specifications, the goal is to exploit the advantages of both linear and non-linear approaches.
+After having obtained the predictive densities of $y_{t+h}$ for the different dimension reduction techniques and model specifications, the goal is to exploit the advantages of both linear and non-linear approaches.
 This is achieved by combining models in a model pool such that better performing models over certain periods receive larger weights while inferior models are subsequently down-weighted.
 The literature on forecast combinations suggests several different weighting schemes, ranging from simply averaging over all models \citep[see, e.g.,][]{hendry2004pooling, Hall2007combi, clark2010averaging, berg2015combination} to estimating weights based on the models' performances according to the minimization of an objective or loss function \citep[see, e.g.,][]{timmermann2006combi, Hall2007combi, Geweke2011pools, conflitti2015combination, pettenuzzo2016combi} or according to the posterior probabilities of the predictive densities \citep[see, e.g.,][]{RafteryDMA, kk2012, beckmann2020exchange}.
-Since the weights might change over time, we aim to compute them in a dynamic manner.
+More recent approaches set up separate state space models which assume sophisticated law of motions for the weights associated with each predictive distribution \citep{billio2013combi, pettenuzzo2016combi, mcalinn2019bma}.
+These approaches, while being elegant and having the advantage of incorporating all available sources of uncertainty (i.e., also control for estimation uncertainty in the weights), are computationally cumbersome if the number of models to be combined is large.

-Combining the different predictive densities according to their posterior probabilities is referred to as Bayesian model averaging (BMA).
+Since our model space is huge, we use computationally efficient approximations to dynamically combine models.
+Our approach builds on combining predictive densities according to their posterior probabilities.
+This is referred to as Bayesian model averaging (BMA).
 The resulting weights are capable of reflecting the predictive power of each model for the respective periods.
 Dynamic model averaging (DMA), as specified by \cite{RafteryDMA}, extends the approach by adding a discount (or \textit{forgetting}) factor to control for a model's forecasting performance in the recent past.
 The `recent past' is determined by the discount factor, with higher values attaching greater importance to past forecasting performances of the model and lower values gradually ignoring results of past predictive densities.
-Similar to \cite{beckmann2020exchange}, \cite{kk2012} and \cite{RafteryDMA}, we apply DMA to combine the predictive densities of our various models.
+Similar to \cite{RafteryDMA}, \cite{kk2012} and \cite{beckmann2020exchange}, we apply DMA to combine the predictive densities of our various models.
+These methods do not require computationally intensive MCMC or sequential Monte Carlo techniques and are thus fast and easy to implement.